We hope you enjoy reading the MEANit blog with all the guides and tips. If you want our team to help with your web presence click here

 Our secret sauce sales cadence

 There is no secret to our sales cadence.
 The trick is knowing which potential clients we can add value for, before engaging in the emails or phone calls or meetings.
 Again, to use statistics from the USA most salespeople have a 20% success rate when they get to make an actual sales pitch.
 If they could focus their advertising and improve their sales cadence, there is no reason why they could not double their sales with the less calls or pitches.
 Being a busy fool will not generate more sales, it is a waste of potential selling time.
 So get your sales cadence right, to reduce your overheads and increase your sales, as well as shorten the sales cycle.
-If a kicker in soccer only scored two penalty from ten attempts, he or she would be replaced, as a 20% strike rate would not be accepted from a professional player, never mind a professional sales person.
+If a kicker or striker in soccer only scored two penalty scores from ten attempts, he or she would be replaced, as a 20% strike rate would not be accepted from a professional player, never mind a professional sales person.

 What do we really do ourselves?